|

 "If you do not answer, I will have your village burnt and everyone

-in it slaughtered," Éric told her.
-And with sinking heart
+in it slaughtered,” Éric told her.
+With a sinking heart she

 "Then…" the Minister stammered.
 "Then I pronounce